It’s easy to disparage those calling for a more humane approach to the refugee crisis.

 Such opinion writers get so much traction because they’re essentially correct.
 Of course, compassion alone is not enough: money, personnel, resources, diplomacy, aid, accommodation and many other things are required.

-In other words, time spent complaining about how callous everyone else is, is time spend on an entirely unproductive (and self-serving) pursuit.
+In other words, time spent complaining about how callous everyone else is, is time spent on an entirely unproductive (and self-serving) pursuit.

 Australia has long led the world in cruelty towards refugees, so the experiences here provide a good arena to test these claims.
 The fact that both major parties support harsh measures would suggest that those calling for a more humane approach have been largely ineffective.
 In fact, it might be having the opposite effect.